Skip to Content

 Configuration

-Use configure() when several tests in one file need the same runtime setup.
+Use configure() when several Glubean assets in one file need the same runtime setup.

-This keeps repeated environment access, headers, and plugin wiring out of each individual test.
+This keeps repeated environment access, headers, and client wiring out of each individual contract, workflow, or raw test() check.

 File-level setup